 - multiple sclerosis

 Corticosteroids can be systemic or localized.
 Localized steroids target a specific part of the body.

-- skin creams
+- skin creams and ointments

 - eye drops